 "Foundry Owner": "c883944f-8b7b-4483-af10-35834be79c4a",

-"Foundry User": "53ca6127-db72-4b80-b1b0-d745d6d5456d"
+"Foundry User": "53ca6127-db72-4b80-b1b0-d745d6d5456d",

 }

-Important note about Azure AI Developer and Cognitive Services roles
+Important note about Azure AI Developer, Cognitive Services, and Azure OpenAI roles

 Recommended Role Assignments for This POC